mdn/content/files/en-us/web/http/messages/index.md

 {{HTTPSidebar}}

-**HTTP messages** are how data is exchanged between a server and a client in the HTTP protocol.
+**HTTP messages** are the mechanism used to exchange data between a server and a client in the HTTP protocol.
 There are two types of messages: **requests** sent by the client to trigger an action on the server, and **responses**, the answer that the server sends in response to a request.

 Developers rarely, if ever, build HTTP messages from scratch.
 Applications such as a browser, a proxy, or a Web server, use software designed to create HTTP messages in a reliable and efficient way.
 How messages are created or transformed is controlled via APIs in browsers, configuration files for proxies or servers, or other interfaces.

-In HTTP protocol versions up to HTTP/2, the message is text-based and it's relatively straightforward to read and understand after you've familiarized yourself with the format.
+In HTTP protocol versions up to HTTP/2, messages are text-based, and are relatively straightforward to read and understand after you've familiarized yourself with the format.
-In HTTP/2, messages are wrapped in binary framing, which makes them slightly harder to read without certain tools, but the underlying semantics of the protocol is the same.
+In HTTP/2, messages are wrapped in binary framing, which makes them slightly harder to read without certain tools.
-This means that you can learn the structure and meaning of HTTP messages based on the text-based format of HTTP/1.x messages, and apply this understanding to HTTP/2 and beyond.
+However the underlying semantics of the protocol are the same, so you can learn the structure and meaning of HTTP messages based on the text-based format of HTTP/1.x messages, and apply this understanding to HTTP/2 and beyond.

-This guide uses HTTP/1.1 messages for readability, and explains the structure of HTTP messages in HTTP/1.1, highlighting some differences with HTTP/2 in the final section.
+This guide uses HTTP/1.1 messages for readability, and explains the structure of HTTP messages using the HTTP/1.1 format.
+We highlight some differences that you might need for describing HTTP/2 in the final section.

 > [!NOTE]
 > You can see HTTP messages in a browser's **Network** tab in the developer tools, or if you print HTTP messages to the console using CLI tools such as [curl](https://curl.se/), for example.